i-m-aditya/i-m-aditya/README.md

 # Hola Amigo👋

-I am a lead developer at [Coinswitch][https://coinswitch.co/] by day ☼ and an open-source contributor to the rust 🦀 ecosystem by night ☾.
+I am a lead developer at [Coinswitch][coinswitch] by day ☼ and an open-source contributor to the rust 🦀 ecosystem by night ☾.

 I founded [Jpex Finance][jpex-t], an on-chain NFTs option trading platform and was previously part of Polynomial Finance.